Observer Design Pattern

 }

-Then we create instances of various display classes (observers) by passing the reference of the WeatherStation object.
-As mentioned above, this will also register each display object by calling registerObserver() inside the constructor of each observer.
+Step 5: Inside the client code: We first create an object of the WeatherStation (subject).
+Then we create instances of various display classes (observers) by passing the reference of WeatherStation object.
+As mentioned above, this will register each display object by calling registerObserver() inside the constructor of each observer.

 Now we simulate the new weather updates by calling the setWeatherData() method with different values of temperature, humidity, and pressure.
 On each call, it notifies all registered observers about the new measurements.
 Note: setWeatherData() may be receiving updates from some other parts of the system.

 After a few weather updates, we have removed the forecast display from the list of displays using the unregister() method.
-As mentioned above, this method will call the removeObserver() method using the private reference of the WeatherStation.
+As mentioned above, this method will call the removeObserver() method using the reference of the WeatherStation.
 Now after this, forecast display will not receive the notification about the new weather data.

 Note: We can also directly call the registerObserver() and removeObserver() methods on the instance of the WeatherStation.
 What would be difference between this and above approach?
 Think and explore.